jessepav/lacygoill-wiki-backup/vim/string.md

 ####
 #### When is a string aligned in its field?

-When you used `%123s` and the weight of the converted value is bigger than `123`.
+When you used `%123s` and the weight of the converted value is lower than `123`.

-When you used `%123S` and the converted value occupies more than `123` display cells.
+When you used `%123S` and the converted value occupies less than `123` display cells.

+    echo printf('%10S', 'ççç')

 #### What happens if `field-width` is lower than the weight of the converted value?